 Time management is another critical skill for project managers in clinical trials.
 They must be able to create realistic timelines and schedules, allocate resources efficiently, and ensure that tasks are completed on time.
 Problem-solving skills are also essential, as project managers often encounter unexpected challenges and obstacles during the course of the trial.
 They must be able to think critically and come up with creative solutions to keep the trial on track.

 Unexpected delays can occur due to various reasons, such as recruitment challenges, regulatory issues, or unforeseen adverse events.
-Project managers must anticipate these potential delays and have contingency plans in place to minimize their impact on the trial.
+Clinical trial project managers must anticipate these potential delays and have contingency plans in place to minimize their impact on the trial.
 By closely monitoring the trial's progress and identifying potential bottlenecks early on, project managers can take proactive measures to address them and keep the trial on schedule.

 Resource constraints, such as limited funding or availability of qualified personnel, can also pose challenges to clinical trial project managers.
 They must carefully allocate resources and prioritize tasks to ensure that the trial's objectives are met within the available resources.
 Collaboration with CROs can be particularly valuable in this regard, as they can provide additional resources and expertise to support the trial's execution.